$36.96 $42.95 Buy It Now

 Before applying a new finish, ensure the surface is clean and free from dust.
 I recommend using a microfiber cloth to wipe down the area.
 For a smooth application, lightly sand the surface with fine-grit sandpaper (220 grit) to prepare it for the finish.

-See also How to clean french polished furniture
+See also How to identify chippendale furniture

 Choose a high-quality liquid polish or a wax that complements your piece.
 Using a soft cloth, apply the polish in a circular motion, ensuring even coverage.
 If opting for wax, use a clean cloth to work it into the surface.
 Allow it to dry for the recommended time on the product label.